 - You need many components for business logic.
 You develop a project with numerous features and are going to leverage the best possible solution for each feature.

 We applied a microservice approach for HYPR, an on-demand cab-hailing app we developed recently.
-This project needed price calculation, online payment gateway, live chat, geolocation, and maps.
-In this case, microservices helped us to add features gradually and decrease the system's downtime.
+This project needed price calculation, an online payment gateway, live chat, geolocation, and maps.
+In this case, microservices helped us to add features gradually and decrease the system’s downtime.

 We suggest the architecture type and its main components individually.
 We base our choice on many factors.
 They are:

 - Business goals

 - Project’s type

 - Project’s road map